Serendipity2-0/File_organization/README.md

    python main.py
    ```

-2. Click the "Select Directory" button in the GUI.
+2. Click the "Select Directory to Rename Files" button in the GUI.

 3. Choose the directory containing the files you want to rename.

 4. The application will process each file in the selected directory, generating new names based on their content.

-5. Review the AI-generated file names in the interface.

-6. Approve or edit the suggested names as needed.
+5. Review the AI-generated file names in the interface and confirm or modify as needed.

+6. For each file, you'll see a summary and can add, remove, or modify tags.

-7. Confirm the changes to apply the new file names.
+7. Confirm the changes to apply the new file names and tags.

-8. Renamed files will be logged to prevent reprocessing in future runs.
+8. Use the search functionality to find files by tags.

+9. View all available tags in the system using the "Show Available Tags" button.

+10. Use the "Quit" button to exit the application.

 ## Project Structure

 - `main.py`: The main script that runs the GUI and coordinates the file renaming process.
-- `file_operations.py`: Contains functions for file operations like renaming and content extraction.
+- `file_operations.py`: Contains the FileOperations class for file-related operations.
 - `openai_integration.py`: Handles integration with OpenAI's API for content analysis and name generation.
 - `content_extractors.py`: Provides functions to extract content from various file types.
-- `gui.py`: Implements the PyQt-based graphical user interface.
 - `renamed_files.json`: Logs the files that have been renamed to prevent duplicate processing.
 - `requirements.txt`: Lists all the Python dependencies required for the project.